Setting up Token Authentication for GitHub

 Add a credentials configuration to your environment

-git config --global credential.helper 'store --file ~/.my-credentials'
+git config --global credential.helper 'store --file ~/.git-credentials'

 This will insert the following stanza in your ~/.gitconfig file: